jerry871002/CSE201-project/README.md

 - Paloma

 ## How to compile and run our project
+Please be aware that a powerful computer is strongly recommended / necessary to run the final version of the simulation.

+For example, most of the portable computers of our team members are unable / struggle to run.

 ### Windows
 1. Install the standard version of Godot via [this page](https://godotengine.org/download)
 2. Install the IDE VS Community from this page [this page](https://visualstudio.microsoft.com/fr/downloads/)